 Use social media to generate buzz

 Social media is like the modern village square (or town hall, if you like).
-As you know, it doesn’t make sense to spend several hours creating content and nobody reads it.
+As you know, spending several hours creating content doesn’t make sense, and nobody reads it.

 Here’s where having a solid social media game plan comes in handy.
 While you wait for your SEO efforts to kick in, use social media to get started.

 With a bit of effort and being strategic, you can actually drive a ton of traffic to your website using social media.

 But first, you will have to figure out which platforms your ideal reader spends the most time on.
 Then open an account on those platforms, brand your profile to be consistent with your brand, and start sharing your content.

 Social media is a cost-effective way to build brand awareness, nurture a raving community for your brand and engage directly with your audience, which ultimately boosts your organic lead-generation efforts.

 Use video content on your website

 Video is the fastest-growing content format today.
 More and more internet users are increasingly consuming more video content than ever.

 Interestingly, this trend is not restricted to only entertainment; customers want to see videos from brands they support.

 According to a 2018 Hubspot study, 54 percent of consumers say they want to see more brand video content.